World Languages

 Prerequisite: Students must demonstrate strong achievement on the placement test taken during the admissions process and be strong Spanish speakers.

 Matriculation: Students with an A will automatically move into Spanish AP.
 They need to maintain A/A- during the second semester.
 Students with A- may challenge to move into AP Spanish.
 They must pass the challenge test and maintain the A/A- during the second semester.
 Students with B-, B, or B+ move to Spanish III Honors.
 The B/B- must be maintained during the second semester.
-Students with a C+ or lower move to Spanish III
+Students with a C+ or lower will be placed in Spanish III.

 Spanish II - Grades 9-12 - Yearlong course